Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 The associations and governing bodies that require CPD will have a points tally for their members in order to keep track of how many events they’ve attended and how much education they have been able to include in their schedule.

-For example the Immigration Consultants of Canada Regulatory Council (ICCRC) has an annual requirement of 16 hours of CPD.
-This is achieved by attending activities eligible and recognized for CPD hours.
-Through the ICCRC website, individuals can login to report their hours as well as keep track of what events they have attended and how many hours they have accumulated to date.
-So, CPD points (or hours) are an essential part of maintaining certification with the ICCRC.
+For example the College of Immigration and Citizenship Consultants (CICC) has an annual requirement of 16 hours of CPD.
+Through the CICC website, individuals can login to report their hours as well as keep track of what events they have attended and how many hours they have accumulated to date.
+So, CPD points (or hours) are an essential part of maintaining certification with CICC.

 This is perhaps one of the more rigid organizations when it comes to CPD points.
-On the website, users will see that training (through CPD) accounts for a minimum of 20 of the 40 points needed to maintain licencing.
-The full 40 points can be achieved through training alone in some cases.
+On the website, users will see that training (through CPD) accounts for a minimum of 20 of the 40 points needed to maintain licensing.

-Like most professional certification bodies, the number of points required, and how to earn them is noted on the site – as are the training options that are eligible for CPD points.
+Like most professional certification bodies, the number of points required, and how to earn them is on the website – as are the training options that are eligible for CPD points.

 CPD events can cover an incredibly broad range of topics and most organizations offer a number of different subjects to look into.
 This way, professionals who have developed a niche in their business can continue further training to enhance that specific knowledge and become even more valuable to their clients while they ensure they obtain the CPD points or hours they need to maintain designations or licencing.

 Like your formal education, most CPD events are a pay-to-attend format.
-This is professional education offered a variety of ways.
-Sometimes it’s a day-long workshop or a conference where the sessions are offered and attendance to either the overall event or the sessions themselves will come with a price tag.
-Due to the need to achieve CPD points in order to maintain licencing or certification, it’s a small price to pay and can (in almost all cases) be a write off.
+You can obtain CPD in a variety of ways.
+Due to the need to achieve CPD points in order to maintain licensing or certification, it’s a small price to pay and can (in almost all cases) be a write off.

 The information contained in this post is considered true and accurate as of the publication date.
 However, the accuracy of this information may be impacted by changes in circumstances that occur after the time of publication.
 Ashton College assumes no liability for any error or omissions in the information contained in this post or any other post in our blog.